 If you choose to retake your exams at a later date with the hope of getting an improved grade, we will, in many cases, be happy to defer your place to 2021 and will guarantee you the same offer conditions as you were originally given.

 We are aware that while some schools have reopened, in many countries, schools and universities have remained closed or moved to online delivery.
 We will do all we can to ensure these factors are taken into account when making decisions on applications and offers.

 Problems obtaining IELTS results

 The University accepts a variety of English language qualifications for entry.
-This includes Duolingo which will be accepted for 2020 entry only.

 If you do not have your results, or you have not yet taken your test, you can still apply and send your results later.
 We can make conditional offers based on English language test results.

 The deposit deadline for our programmes starting in October and November has been extended to Friday 9 October.
 For programmes starting in January the deadline is 31 October.
 If your offer requires you to pay a deposit you should do so by this date to secure your place.